seepel/seandandchiara/_includes/accomodation_en.md

 You just need to choose one of the two hotels below, let us know which days you'll need accommodation for at [wedding@seanandchiara.com](mailto:wedding@seanandchiara.com) and we will take care of the booking.

 For now, we have booked 2 blocks of rooms for June 27 in two hotels in Saluzzo.
 If you are planning on staying additional days and already have a vague idea of the dates, please let us know asap!
 There's another wedding in town that day and hotels get pretty busy with tourists in the summer.
-We want to make sure you can all stay in Saluzzo, so let us know as soon as you have a general idea!
+We want to make sure you can all stay in Saluzzo, so let us know as soon as you have a general idea.

 <div class="half info">
 {% capture griselda_include %}{% include griselda.md %}{% endcapture %}